For Funds: What this project does

 - output is easier to defend in investment committee discussions

-- failure modes become visible (for example, timing uncertainty vs structural disagreement)
+- failure modes become visible (timing uncertainty vs structural disagreement)

 Why this matters in controversial macro episodes